EdwinVW/dapr-workshop/Assignment04/step-by-step-python.md

 1. Make sure no services from previous tests are running (close the terminal windows)
 2. Make sure all the Docker containers introduced in the previous assignments are running (you can use the `Infrastructure/start-all.sh` script to start them).
-3. Open the terminal window in VS Code and make sure the current folder is `python/VehicleRegistrationService`.
+3. Open the terminal window in VS Code and make sure the current folder is `VehicleRegistrationService`.
 4. Enter the following command to run the VehicleRegistrationService with a Dapr sidecar:

    ```console
    dapr run --app-id vehicleregistrationservice --app-port 6002 --dapr-http-port 3602 --dapr-grpc-port 60002 --components-path ../dapr/components -- uvicorn vehicle_registration:app --port 6002
    ```

-5. Open a **new** terminal window in VS Code and change the current folder to `python/FineCollectionService`.
+5. Open a **new** terminal window in VS Code and change the current folder to `FineCollectionService`.

 6. Enter the following command to run the FineCollectionService with a Dapr sidecar: